m0by314/plant_soil_moisture/README.md

 # Plants soil moisture monitoring
-Tool to plants soil moisture monitoring with Adafruit IO dashboard and an ESP32 with soil moisture sensor.
+Plants soil moisture monitoring with Adafruit IO dashboard and an ESP32 with soil moisture sensor.

 ## Summary
  - [How it works](#How-it-works)